About maintained status

 If you’re changing status

-If you apply to change your immigration status before your status expires, you can remain in Canada until you receive a decision but cannot start your new activity (studying or working) until you have received your study or work permit.
+If you apply to change your immigration status before your current status expires, you can remain in Canada as a temporary resident until you receive a decision, but you cannot start your new activity (studying or working) until you have received your study or work permit.

 Changing from a work permit or visitor status to a study permit

-If you are on a work permit or visitor status then apply for a study permit, you can stay in Canada while your application is in progress, but you cannot start studying until you receive your study permit.
+If you are on a work permit or are eligible to apply inside Canada as a visitor then apply for a study permit with a UBC Letter of Admission through the inside Canada process, you can stay in Canada while your application is in progress, but you cannot start studying at UBC until you receive your UBC study permit.

-If you have a work permit, you must stop working when it expires.
+If you have a work permit, you must stop working based on that work permit when it expires, or earlier depending on the type of work permit and conditions.

 Medical Services Plan (MSP)